wallski/csgoon/README.md

 ## Notes

-- Offsets are generated with a2x dumper and merged via [OffsetMerger](https://github.com/wallski/OffsetMerger).
+- Offsets are pulled from `Offsets.h` (CS2 schema dump).
 Update after game patches.
 - The `CreateMove` hook is pattern-scanned at runtime.
 - All memory reads are wrapped in SEH `__try/__except` blocks.

 ## Disclaimer

 For educational  purposes only.
 Use at your own risk.